Where to Eat in Oviedo Centro, Oviedo 2026

 About Oviedo Centro

 Oviedo's food identity isn't about reinvention—it's about refusal.
 While Madrid chased modernism and Barcelona got the spotlight, this Asturian capital stayed loyal to what works: cider houses that've operated the same way for 40 years, fabada that tastes like your grandmother's recipe, cachopo that requires two hands and commitment.
 The city's dining scene orbits around sidrería culture, where cider pours from height, food arrives in waves, and you're expected to stay for hours.
-Sidrería Yaya sits at the top of this hierarchy—4.9 stars across 319 reviews, the kind of venue where native Asturians outnumber tourists 3-to-1.
+Sidrería Yaya is a well-regarded venue where native Asturians outnumber tourists 3-to-1.
 These aren't restaurants playing at tradition.
 They're institutions.

 How to Get There